GET THERE BY SCOOTER

 How to Sign-Up

 Finding a good route is important when you are trying to get around metro DC by scooter.
-Fortunately, there are maps, apps, websites and tools to help you find your way.
+Fortunately, e-scooters are allowed on trails and bike lanes in the District which can make planning your trip easier.
+Explore maps, apps, websites and tools below to help you find your way.

-Local scooter provider that operates 2,500 vehicles in the District.
+Local scooter provider that operates approx. 4,850 vehicles in the District.

-Local scooter provider that operates 2,500 vehicles in the District.
+Local scooter provider that operates approx. 1,290 vehicles in the District.

-Provides information on the District Department of Transportation’s dockless vehicle permits and operators.
+Provides information on the District Department of Transportation’s scooter operators.

 Infographic with rules and tips for scooting safely in the District.